h5netcdf/h5netcdf/README.rst

   for writing netCDF files.
 - h5netcdf variables do not support automatic masking or scaling (e.g., of values matching the ``_FillValue`` attribute).
 We prefer to leave this functionality to client libraries (e.g., xarray_), which can implement their exact desired scaling behavior.
+Nevertheless both legacy API and new API return arrays padded with ``fillvalue`` up to current size of variable's dimensions.
-- No support yet for automatic resizing of unlimited dimensions with array indexing.
-This would be a welcome pull request.
-For now, dimensions can be manually resized with ``Group.resize_dimension(dimension, size)``.
+- In the legacy API automatic resizing of unlimited dimensions with array indexing is available.
+  In the new API dimensions need to be manually resized with ``Group.resize_dimension(dimension, size)``.

 .. _GitHub issue: https://github.com/h5netcdf/h5netcdf/issues/15